Policy on Revisions of Data and Code Deposits in the AEA Data and Code Repository

 - the data are found to contain confidential or copyrighted materials

 All previously published deposits will remain available, except when privacy or copyright infringements have been identified.
-When updating and publishing a deposit, a new version is created (V1, V2, etc.).
+When updating and publishing a deposit, a new version is created (V2, V3, etc.).
 All versions connect to each other, for example, if a V2 has been created, there is an indication from the V1 version that it exists, and vice versa.

-Should a data and code deposit be found to be in infringement of copyright, confidentiality, or other data use agreements, it may be "unpublished."
+Should a data and code deposit be found to be in infringement of copyright, confidentiality, or other data use agreements, the AEA may be required to “deaccession” or "unpublish" the deposit.
 The repository will continue to display metadata, including filenames, but the files will no longer be available.
+Authors are required to bring their deposit back into compliance with the AEA Data and Code Availability Policy as soon as possible.

 Authors should update only those files that need to be added, edited, or removed.
 Wholesale replacement of the entire archive is not allowed.